mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

     msp = doc.modelspace()
     # Add a LINE entity, not required
     msp.add_line((0, 0), (3, 0))
-    # Add a horizontal dimension, default dimension style is 'EZDXF'
+    # Add a horizontal dimension, default dimension style is "EZDXF"
     dim = msp.add_linear_dim(base=(3, 2), p1=(0, 0), p2=(3, 0))
     # Necessary second step, to create the BLOCK entity with the dimension geometry.
     # Additional processing of the dimension line could happen between adding and